FmDG/OACD/Methods/Seawater Density/README.md

 - [GSW](https://zenodo.org/records/5214122)
 - [MatPlotLib](https://matplotlib.org)

+This code is designed to run on Python 3.

 ## Usage

 Running main.py will generate a temperature-salinity space and plot the mean past salinities.
 Replacing the csv file,